thor314/uncloak/meta/meta-Related Pages Edge Types List.md

 - primary-proof:: \[\[proof\]\]
 - primary-data:: \[\[data\]\]

-Proverbial statements generally point at topics, though may also point at objects.
+Aphorism statements generally point at topics, though may also point at objects.

 A model **must** link to the statements that compose it.
 The statements **should not** link to one another, or the model:
 - contains:: \[\[statement\]\]